dkrolikowski/dkrolikowski.github.io/software.md

 ## Miscellaneous

-Here's some other random software I've worked on, including recommendations to packages that I have (minorly) contributed to that I think are very cool and useful!

 ### Orbits Code

-For a Planetary Astrophysics class in grad school, we had to write code to take in parameters of a planetary system and output observable quantities such as the stellar RV, astrometric orbits, and when transits would occur.
-My version can be found as [```HW1_Orbits```](https://github.com/dkrolikowski/HW1_Orbits) on my GitHub page.
+I wrote code for a Planetary Astrophysics class in grad school to take in parameters of a planetary system and output observable quantities such as the stellar RV, astrometric orbits, and when transits would occur.
+My version can be found as [```HW1_Orbits```](https://github.com/dkrolikowski/HW1_Orbits) on my GitHub.

 I haven't gone back and edited the code since I created it (I was an early grad student so it might be a little rough), but it might still be useful to take a look at for people needing to generate planetary system observations!